jamesplease/redux-resource/docs/guides/state-structure.md

 We can't always do that, though.
 Consider a request that searches for books by the title that the user has typed in.
 There's no specific ID associated with this request, so we can't store it with a resource's metadata.
-By giving requests like these a label, we can keep track of their status, too.
+By giving requests like these a name, we can keep track of their status, too.

-The structure of a slice with labels looks like the following:
+The structure of a slice with named requests looks like the following:

 ```js
 {